 Most of us have been in a relationship that lasted a little (or a lot) longer than it should have.
-Breakups suck—there’s no way around it—so who can blame us for wanting to avoid them?
-Still, staying in a dysfunctional, unhappy couple longer than necessary can be even worse than ripping the figurative band-aid off and just calling it quits.
+Breakups suck, so who can blame us for wanting to avoid them?
+Still, staying in a dysfunctional, unhappy couple longer than necessary can be even worse than ripping the band-aid off and just calling it quits.
 And watching someone else be in denial about the state of a romance that’s clearly been dead or dying for awhile is a special kind of agony.
 You want to shout: “There are so many other great people out there!
 You don’t have to settle for a nonexistent sex life, petty bickering, or constant tension!”

-Below, 9 women who’ve successfully pulled the plug on flailing relationships offer their insights as to exactly what pushed them over the edge to end it.
+Below, nine women who’ve successfully pulled the plug on flailing relationships offer their insights as to exactly what pushed them over the edge to end it.

 Our inability to move on from the past meant it was time to end it.